 Globally, interventions are planned to change the status quo and improve people’s lives.
-Interventions may vary across different countries and contexts and range from timebound projects based in a single location or state to international programmes in multiple countries and sectors.
-Once an intervention has been developed and implemented through the project/programme approach, it is crucial to track the intervention’s progress and assess the effect of the intervention for course correction and scale-up.
+Interventions may vary across countries and contexts and range from time-bound projects based in a single location or state to international programs in multiple countries and sectors.
+Once an intervention has been developed and implemented through the project/program approach, it is crucial to track the intervention’s progress and assess the effect of the intervention for course correction and scale-up.

 As the name implies, monitoring entails continuously tracking the progress of an act.
-It may be characterized as a function that monitors the ongoing intervention process to inform project personnel, programme managers, and key stakeholders about the progress, or lack thereof, toward attaining the project’s objectives.
-It does this by monitoring inputs and outputs and any change in output caused by changes in input.
+It may be characterized as a function that monitors the ongoing intervention process to inform project personnel, program managers, and key stakeholders about the progress, or lack thereof, toward attaining the project’s objectives.
+It does so by monitoring inputs and outputs and any change in output caused by changes in input.
 Monitoring is a vital aspect of the implementation process and is critical for the project’s progress.
 However, it cannot remark on the project’s larger results or overarching purpose.
 For this, an assessment is necessary.
 Nonetheless, it is critical for a project’s process indicators.

 The first step in designing reports is to club all indicators to be assessed in one place.
-The process and modalities of developing monitoring reports would differ depending on the monitoring system, i.e., paper-based MIS or a computerized/web-enabled MIS.
-Though in both systems, we must align the report with the key outputs that need to be tracked for the project.
+The process and modalities of developing monitoring reports will differ depending on the monitoring system, i.e., a paper-based MIS or a computerized/web-enabled MIS.
+Though in both systems, we must align the report with the project’s key outputs that need to be tracked.
 Also, we can devise one set of reports for one output and a summary report for the project.

 Since monitoring often reports on the performance of process indicators, evaluation reports on the performance of effect indicators.
 Monitoring is an internal process in which all project staff members collaborate to create a monitoring system, while an external agency often assesses to review the project’s accomplishments.

 Evaluation is sometimes seen as a component of a bigger management cycle.
 It is often called the planning-evaluation cycle since it is vital to any planning process.
 Both planners and evaluators refer to the planning-evaluation cycle in various ways.
-Typically, the first step of such a cycle is the planning phase, which is intended to develop a collection of viable actions, programmes, or technologies to choose the best implementation.
+Typically, the first step of such a cycle is the planning phase, which is intended to develop a collection of viable actions, programs, or technologies to choose the best implementation.

 The evaluation process begins with identifying the tasks, activities, or projects that need evaluation.
 Effective assessment is only possible if all other stages, including monitoring, have been thoroughly followed and comprehensive information regarding project activities and tasks completed to accomplish the intended objective is available.
-The first stage is to appoint an assessment agency (external) to assess the project’s result or performance about the established goals.
+The first stage is to appoint an external assessment agency to assess the project’s result or performance about the established goals.
 The procedure does not stop with the external agency’s review.
-It is taken a step further by ensuring that assessment findings are communicated to all project stakeholders and that indications for programme improvement are gathered.
+It is taken a step further by ensuring that assessment findings are communicated to all project stakeholders and that indications for program improvement are gathered.

 Depending on the objective and the issue at hand, a planning process may include any or all of the following stages:

 Managers responsible for the planning process must also be skilled in conceptualizing and detailing the evaluation issue and alternatives to choose the best possible solution.

 Evaluation strategies based on the purpose of evaluation can be categorized into formative and summative evaluations.

-Process evaluation ascertains whether programme activities have been implemented as intended or planned.
-Process evaluation plays a critical role in evaluating how a specific set of processes, as enshrined in the project document, has been implemented at the field level and has further improved outcomes.
+Process evaluation ascertains whether program activities have been implemented as intended or planned.
+Process evaluation is critical in evaluating how a specific set of processes, as enshrined in the project document, have been implemented at the field level and further improved outcomes.

 Usually, outcome evaluation employs qualitative approaches, design, and methods to ascertain short-term, medium-term, and long-term outcomes.
-However, in recent years, the emphasis has been on using mixed-method approaches and design to provide a comprehensive outcome evaluation, ascertain the outcomes, and delineate the factors or strategies that contributed to achieving the outcomes (both formative and process) (Mohr, 1999).
+However, in recent years, the emphasis has been on using mixed-method approaches and designs to provide a comprehensive outcome evaluation, ascertain the outcomes, and delineate the factors or strategies that contributed to achieving the outcomes (both formative and process) (Mohr, 1999).

 Unlike other types of evaluation, the central question in the case of impact evaluation is to ascertain the causal linkage to attribute the change to project intervention by creating a counterfactual.
-The idea of counterfactual is the key in impact evaluation; wherein one tries to find the counter to the factual group (control group) to ascertain what would have happened without the intervention.
-The impact evaluation then ascertains the impact as the difference in outcome achieved in the project and control groups.
+The idea of counterfactual is the key in impact evaluation, wherein one tries to find the counter to the factual group (control group) to ascertain what would have happened without the intervention.
+Impact evaluation demonstrates the impact as the difference in outcome achieved in the project and control groups.

 Kultar Singh – Chief Executive Officer, Sambodhi